New Starters Welcome

-Don’t forget that in addition to the Development Matters and Next Step Profiles that we email to you 6 monthly, the Monthly Home Link Observations and Monthly News which covers something special that your child has done or achieved to add into their Learning Journals and the daily chats, you are more than welcome to arrange a meeting with your child’s Key person to discuss their development in more depth as often as you wish.
+Don’t forget that in addition to the information on i-connect/parentzone that we complete daily and weekly, we complete Development Matters and Next Step Profiles twice a year.
+In addition, the Monthly Home Link Observations cover an activity that you and your child can complete together and add into their Learning Journals (see room notice boards).
+You are more than welcome to arrange a meeting with your child’s key person to discuss their development in more depth as often as you wish.
 We do not hold parent’s evenings as these tend to be inconvenient for some and never run to time as you’ll find out when your children start school!!!

-Next Step Profiles are emailed to you the month of your Childs birthday and 6 months after for the whole of their time with us.
+Next Step Profiles are completed on i-connect/parentzone at the end of January and July.
 Learning Journals are completed constantly through the year as are Development Matters documents- always chat to your Key person to have input to these or take a peek and review them at a Breakfast or Play Event or book a more formal time to sit and look.

 Learning Journals these are stored in your child’s drawer and are filled with lots of examples of their ‘work & creations’ linked to the EYFS.
 Children love looking at these in their rooms with their friends as they get older and they really prompt great conversations about what they have done and very visually show their progress and development over the time they are with us.
 You are welcome to look at these as often as you wish, with many parents taking advantage of doing so at our many ‘events’ during the year.

 Children’s Creations……the children are always busy making something artistic for you to display at home.
 So you can give them all the wall space they deserve please look in your child’s drawer every few weeks and take them home.